Inductive Reasoning for Coinductive Types: Introduction

-\item[-] a library for reasoning about coinductive binary trees, with application to (real-valued) weakest pre-expectation semantics~\cite{DBLP:phd/dnb/Kaminski19} of potentially nonterminating sampling processes in the random bit model (Section~\ref{sec:cotrees}), culminating in a theorem showing equidistribution of generated samples wrt.~that semantics (Theorem ~\ref{theorem:equidistribution}). \end{itemize}
+\item[-] a library for reasoning about coinductive binary trees, with application to (real-valued) expected value semantics of potentially nonterminating sampling processes in the random bit model (Section~\ref{sec:cotrees}), culminating in a theorem showing equidistribution of generated samples wrt.~that semantics (Theorem ~\ref{theorem:equidistribution}). \end{itemize}

-{\textbf{Source Code.}} Embedded hyperlinks in the PDF point to the underlying \href{https://github.com/bagnalla/algco/}{Coq sources.}
+{\textbf{Source Code.}} Embedded hyperlinks in the PDF point to the underlying \href{https://github.com/bagnalla/algco}{Coq sources.}